 - Drip irrigation or soaker hoses

 - Dahlias require full sun (at least 6 hours daily) to thrive and bloom abundantly.
 Southern growers might need to provide plants with afternoon shade if summer temperatures are extreme.
-Dahlias are cold-sensitive and should not be planted until the soil has warmed to above 60°F (15°C) and all danger of frost has passed.
+Dahlias are cold sensitive and should not be planted until the soil has warmed to above 60°F (15°C) and all danger of frost has passed.
 Check with your local county extension office to find out the date of your last spring frost.

-- Select a sunny garden spot with freely draining soil, and prepare it thoroughly before planting.
-Amend beds with 2 to 4 inches (5 to 10 cm) of high-quality compost or well-rotted manure, a light dusting of bone meal, and a balanced organic fertilizer.
+- Select a sunny garden spot with freely draining soil and prepare it thoroughly before planting.
+Amend beds with 2 to 3 in (5 to 10 cm) of high-quality compost or well-rotted manure, a light dusting of bonemeal, and a balanced organic fertilizer.
 Mix all ingredients into the soil to distribute evenly.

-- To plant, dig a hole 4 to 6 inches (10 to 15 cm) deep and place the tuber on its side, horizontally, with the growing eye facing up.
-Once in place, refill the hole with soil.
-Dahlias get quite large, so allow at least 12 to 18 inches (30 to 46 cm) of space between plants.
+- To plant, dig a hole 4 to 6 in (10 to 15 cm) deep and place the tuber on its side, horizontally, with the growing eye facing up.
+Refill the hole with soil.
+Dahlias get quite large, so allow at least 12 in (30 cm) of space between plants.

 - Dahlias require consistent water throughout the growing season, so install soaker hoses or drip irrigation while they are still young.
 Dahlias should not be watered until you see the first green shoots poking through the ground; overwatering before shoots are visible can lead to tuber rot.
-After plants reach 1 foot (30 cm) tall, give them a hard pinch by snipping out 3 to 4 inches (7 to 10 cm) of the growing center to encourage low basal branching, which increases flower production and overall stem length.
+After plants reach 8 to 12 in (20 to 30 cm) tall, give them a hard pinch by snipping out 3 to 4 in (7 to 10 cm) of the growing center to encourage low basal branching, which increases flower production and overall stem length.